mlcommons/training_policies/TERMS OF USE.md

 ## Comparisons between major revisions of an MLPerf benchmark are not allowed

 Whether comparing official results or estimates, comparisons must be made between results of compatible revisions of an MLPerf benchmark.
-Compatible revisions are determined by the MLPerf organization and are described in each benchmark’s documentation.
+Compatible revisions are determined by the MLPerf organization.

+MLPerf Training v0.5 anbd v0.6 are not directly compatible and should not be comparted without additional analysis to remove influence of changes such as overheads and quality targets.

 ## The MLPerf website is hosted by Google; the following terms apply